Better gear, cleaner homes, calmer routines for pets in small spaces.

 From hallway-noise barking to workday puppy routines and renter-friendly cat setups, the site is built around problems urban pet owners actually face.

-Start with apartment safety, indoor enrichment, and cleaner home routines, then work outward into product comparisons and setup guides.
+Start with apartment safety, indoor enrichment, cleaner home routines, and product comparisons built for compact city homes.

 Trackers, crate safety, renter-safe balcony ideas, pet-proof entryways, elevator etiquette, and emergency planning for urban homes.